All right, news roundup, information overload hour.

 No.

-Yeah, there was it was a coffee machine where you put in, you know, 25 cents, you get a cup of coffee.
+It was a coffee machine where you put in, you know, 25 cents, you get a cup of coffee.

-And she says, No, you're not getting chicken broth.
+And she says, no, you're not getting chicken broth.

-I said, Why not?
+I said, why not?

 She goes, because you didn't swim.

-All right, so I have to ask one question.
+So I have to ask one question.

-I I I assume she paid for them.
+I assume she paid for them.

 That's why she's pissed.

-This is why she's kissed.
+This is why she's pissed.

 Because you're doing cannonballs for $20 instead of taking your lesson.